Planning an Easter egg hunt with the kids but don’t want them overloaded on sugar? These naturally dyed Easter eggs will do the trick.

 What you will need:

-Wet egg with water and decorate it with leaves, flowers and feathers (water helps decorations to stay in place for the next step…!)
+Wet an egg with water and decorate it with leaves, flowers and feathers (water helps decorations to stay in place for the next step).

 The moment of truth!
 Unwrap your eggs and peel away floral decorations to reveal each unique design.
 You can buff each egg with some olive oil on a scrap of fabric for extra shiny-power!